Alex313031/gn-xp/docs/reference.md

   If no public files are declared, other targets (assuming they have visibility to depend on this target) can include any file in the sources list.
-If this variable is defined on a target, dependent targets may only include files on this whitelist unless that target is marked as a friend (see "gn help friend").
+If this variable is defined on a target, dependent targets may only include files on this allowlist unless that target is marked as a friend (see "gn help friend").

   Header file permissions are also subject to visibility.
 A target must be